spiarh/susecon2020/README.md

 # Secure your applications on SUSE CaaS Platform with Cilium

-This repository stores all the content required to run the Lab `HOL-1410 Secure your app on CaaSP with Cilium`.
+This repository stores all the content required to run the Lab `HOL-1410 Secure your app on CaaS Platform with Cilium`.
 It is originally made for SUSECON 2020 which was due to take place in Dublin but was unfortunately canceled due to COVID-19.